-Each Watsu® class taken will be recorded on the Worldwide Aquatic Bodywork Registry (WABR) and once Practitioners are certified their name will added to the registry.
+Each WATSU® class taken will be recorded on the Worldwide Aquatic Bodywork Registry (WABR) and once Practitioners are certified their names will be added to the registry.
 There is a nominal annual fee for membership.

-Take a look at a testimonial from a clent whose has had a Watsu® session and their impression of the treatment.
+Take a look at a testimonial from a client who has had a WATSU® session and their impression of the treatment.

-The water and Adele’s skilful guiding allow my body to let go and open further than I would have thought possible.
-With this comes a sense of expansiveness and a freedom of movement that I’ve not known for years.
-I’ve touched into places of deep peace, safety and wellness.
+The water and Adele’s skillful guiding allow my body to let go and open further than I would have thought possible.
+With this comes a sense of expansiveness and freedom of movement that I’ve not known for years.
+I’ve touched into places of deep peace, safety, and wellness.
 And these experiences go with me into daily life.

 The physical benefits have included: a reduction of global bodily discomfort including the complete disappearance of mild, but persistent, facial neuralgia.
 Easing of stiffness in my fingers and knees.
 My vitality and libido have also improved.

-I highly recommend Watsu® and Adele.
-She is experienced, skilful and sensitive.
-Her touch is re-assuring, never invasive.
-She invites, guides and allows the body to follow its own pathways to wellbeing.
+I highly recommend WATSU® and Adele.
+She is experienced, skillful, and sensitive.
+Her touch is reassuring, never invasive.
+She invites, guides, and allows the body to follow its own pathways to well-being.